GiuseppeDeininger/checkers/README.md

 ![Initial game screen](images/game_screen_1.png)

 To move a checker, type the path of its movement, starting with its initial position and adding a coordinate for every land made.
-The x-coordinate should go first, followes by the y-coordinate.
+The x-coordinate should go first, followed by the y-coordinate.
 The input is case insensitive, so in the image `e3 f4` yelds the same result as `E3 F4` or any other combination of upper and lower case.
 After writing the desired path, press `Enter` and it will be applied, as long as it is a valid one.

 ![Game screen after the first move](images/game_screen_2.png)